Micemade/wcspots/readme.txt

 Introducing WCSpots - our WooCommerce Product Hotspot Gutenberg Block – the ultimate solution for showcasing your products in a creative and interactive way!

 With our plugin, you can easily create a custom image with hotspots that link to selected WooCommerce products.
 Simply select the products you want to showcase, upload an image, and add hotspots on top.
-Each hotspot is associated with a product, and when clicked, displays a product popover with all the necessary details – including price, description, and a "Buy Now" button.
+Each hotspot is associated with a product, and when clicked, displays a product popover with all the necessary details – including price, description, and a "Add to Cart" button.

 This plugin is perfect for any WooCommerce store owner looking to showcase their products in a unique and engaging way.
 Whether you want to highlight your best-sellers, promote new arrivals, or simply create an eye-catching product display, our plugin has got you covered.